SWDLeth/gh-pages/README.md

+# SWD Lethbridge

+This page is to report results and view standings.
+It is meant to streamline the league (and so I can practice some Comp Sci)

+This site is currently under construction.

+## Current Standings

+Graph/Chart showing names, points, matches, W, L, other notes Sort the order by points

+## Reults Reporting
+This section might be better if contained in a link to a separate page

+I need to have input boxes, or even better dropdown menus that will record the raw data (google forms-style)

+## Meta picture

+If I really get good at this then I will create a section with a look at which decks are victorious This needs to be anonymous and perhaps only available after a certain # of games, or just before the top cut

+//Code

+string name;
+int p, m, w, l;

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/SWDLeth/gh-pages/edit/master/README.md) to maintain and preview the content for your website in Markdown files.